therealsunx/trvim/CheatSheet.md

 - **Auto Indentation** and **Arrow-Based Movements** available

 ## Visual/Selection Mode
-In this mode you can do almost everything as same as normal mode, but it will select asyou go.
+In this mode you can do almost everything as same as normal mode, but it will select as you go.

 - **Basic Selection**
   - `v` : Enter visual mode (character/word selection)